yegor256/blog/_drafts/printers.md

 }
 {% endhighlight %}

-It's a very offensive way of treating the object.
-We're basically exposing everything that's inside, to the public.
-It was a nice little self-suffient solid object and we turned it into a bag of data, which anyone can access, in any possible way.
-Can access for reading, of course.
+This is a very offensive way of treating the object.
+We're basically exposing everything that's inside to the public.
+It was a nice little self-suffient solid object and we turned it into a bag of data, which anyone can access in many possible ways.
+We can access it for reading, of course.

 It is convenient to have these getters, you may say.
-We all are used to them.
+We are all used to them.
 If we want to convert it into JSON, they will be very helpful.
 If we want to use this poor object as a data object in JSP, getters will help us.
 There are many examples in Java, where getters are being actively used.